webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 :# Lower vHD is acceptable
 :
 :'''Profiles:'''
-:* Backup <br \>''Note:'' This configuration might change as we have block storage and we might use storage as a handlers to move backup around.
+:* Backup <br \>''Note:'' This configuration might change as we have block storage and we might use storage as handlers to move backup around.
 :* IRC Bot